 There were no international human rights NGOs with a permanent presence in the country, although the government permits international organizations, such as the OSCE, to have a resident mission.
 Government restrictions on freedoms of speech, press, and association severely restricted international organizations’ ability to investigate, understand, and fully evaluate the government’s human rights policies and practices.

-The United Nations or Other International Bodies: The UN Working Group on Enforced or Involuntary Disappearances requested an invitation to visit the country in 2016.
-The working group again requested an invitation in January 2019 but had not conducted a visit by year’s end.
+The United Nations or Other International Bodies: The UN Working Group on Enforced or Involuntary Disappearances requested an invitation to visit the country in 2020, but the government did not respond.

 Government Human Rights Bodies: The Institute of State, Law, and Democracy is not an independent body, and its ability to obtain redress for citizens was limited.
 The institute, established in 1996, has a mandate to support democratization.
 The Interagency Commission on Enforcing Turkmenistan’s International Obligations on Human Rights and International Humanitarian Law meets biannually to coordinate the implementation of a limited number of recommendations from international human rights bodies.
 Both houses of parliament have committees specifically tasked with protecting human rights within the country.

-By law the ombudsman must be nominated by the president and confirmed by parliament.
-The law empowers the ombudsman to receive and review human rights violations reported by citizens and confirm or deny the violation and advise the complainant regarding legal redress.
-The ombudsman is obliged to submit an annual human rights report to the president and parliament, which shall be published and distributed via local media.
+The government maintains an ombudsperson who, by law, must be nominated by the president and confirmed by parliament.
+The law empowers the ombudsperson to receive and review human rights violations reported by citizens and confirm or deny the violation and advise the complainant regarding legal redress.
+The ombudsperson is obliged to submit an annual human rights report to the president and parliament, which must be published and distributed via local media.

-There was no information on appeals this year.
-In 2020 the office of Human Rights Ombudsperson received 305 written and 226 oral appeals.
-Only 111 of the written appeals were accepted for consideration.
-Sixteen requests from 2020 and one request from 2019 were satisfied.
+In 2021 the office of Human Rights Ombudsperson received 244 written and 111 oral appeals.
+Only 79 appeals were accepted for consideration.
+Nine requests including three requests from 2020 were resolved.

 Section 6.
 Discrimination and Societal Abuses

-Rape and Domestic Violence: The law criminalizes rape, and penalties range from five to 15 years in prison.
-Rape of a victim younger than age 14 is punishable by 10 to 25 years in prison.
+Rape and Domestic Violence: The law criminalizes rape, and penalties range from three to 15 years in prison.
+Rape of a person younger than age 14 is punishable by 10 to 25 years in prison.
 A cultural bias against reporting or acknowledging rape made it difficult to determine the extent of the problem.

 The law criminalizes domestic violence, including spousal abuse, through provisions in the criminal code that address intentional infliction of injury.
 Penalties range from fines to 15 years in prison, based on the extent of the injury, although enforcement of the law varied.
 Anecdotal reports indicated domestic violence against women went unreported; most victims of domestic violence kept silent because they were unaware of their rights or feared increased violence from husbands and relatives.